djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image35.png)

-Next add the Warehouse Secretaty assistant.
+Next add the Warehouse Secretary assistant.
 Don't forget to give it meaningful description.
 You should now see two assistants that have been added.

 ![alt text](images/image36.png)